xqdoo00o/ChatGPT-to-API/README.md

 All authenticated access tokens and PUID will store in `access_tokens.json`

-Auto renew access tokens and PUID after 7 days
+Auto renew access tokens and PUID after 1 day

 Caution! please use unblocked ip for authentication, first login to `https://chat.openai.com/` to check ip availability if you can.